 Tracy joined Watsi on August 18th, 2015.
-Five years ago, Tracy became the 1424th member to automatically support a new Watsi patient every month.
-Since then, 4,525 more people have become monthly donors!
-Tracy's most recent donation supported Gilbert, a future pilot from Kenya, to fund mobility restoring knee surgery.
+Eight years ago, Tracy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tracy's most recent donation supported Nekanisa, an 11-year-old girl from Kenya, to fund angular deformity correction.